rebeccaccc/NLP_pipeline_disaster_response/README.md

 ### 1. data
 #### process_data.py
-The syntax for data cleaning, wrangling and saving cleaned data.
+The syntax for a ETL pipeline that cleans, wrangles, and saves data.
 #### disaster_messages.csv
 A dataset with messages published during natural disaster events
 #### disaster_categories.csv